libremesh/network-profiles/calafou/README.md

 This is for rooms in which two router are placed, for not having both routers on the same channel.

+The channel for 5 GHz is not overlapping with "indoor" or outdoor and gateway profiles.

+But channel 7 for 2.4 GHz, even is non-wide (only HT20), is partially overlapping with the wide (HT40) channels used in the other profiles.
+It is right in the middle of the other two extra wide channels, but due to some overlap, this could still create noise to the other routers.
+To be tested.

-The same as the first "indoor" profile.
+Except for the channels, this is the same as the first "indoor" profile.

 Wifi channels:

-* 2.4 GHz: channel 9 (HT20), used for AP
+* 2.4 GHz: channel 7 (HT20), used for AP
 * 5 GHz: channel 52 (VHT80), used for AP

 ### lime-community configuration